digital-asset/daml-finance/QUICKSTART.md

 usdVsEur = fixed 100.0 0.1 "USD" `swap` floating (spot "EURUSD" * pure 100.0) (spot "EURUSD") "EUR"
 ```

-We define it in terms of it's two legs, `fixed` and `floating`, which themselves are functions.
+We define it in terms of its two legs, `fixed` and `floating`, which themselves are functions.
 We use `swap` in infix form, and partially apply it - it takes a final `[Date]` argument which we omit, hence the resulting signature `[Date] -> Claim Ccy`.

 As you can see, not only is this approach highly composable, but it also mirrors the way derivative instruments are modelled in finance.

-Another major advantage of this approach is it's extensibility.
+Another major advantage of this approach is its extensibility.
 Unlike a traditional approach, where we might in an object-oriented language represent different instruments as classes, in the cashflow approach, we do not need to enumerate possible asset classes/instruments *a priori*.
 This is especially relevant in a distributed setting, where parties must execute the same code i.e. have the same `*.dar`s  on their ledger to interact.
 In other words, party A can issue a new instrument, or even write a new combinator function that is in a private `*.dar`, while being able to trade with party B, who has no knowledge of this new `*.dar`.

-# Concering Type Parameters
+# Concerning Type Parameters

 The curious reader may have noticed that the signature we gave for `data Claim` is not quite what is in the library, where we have `data Claim f t a`.
 In our examples, we have specialised this to `type Claim' f t a = Claim (->) Date a`.
 We'll briefly explain the need for this generality, and the three type parameters: